 The many ksars of Aït Benhaddou

-Travel to nearby Aït Benhaddou, a UNESCO World Heritage site believed to date from the 11th century, when it held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
+Start this morning's 3.5-hour drive with a visit to nearby Aït Benhaddou, a UNESCO World Heritage site believed to date from the 11th century, when it held an important position along the trans-Saharan trade route between Marrakesh, Ouarzazate, and the southern desert.
 Follow the narrow streets up to the Granary for a view of the surrounding landscapes.
-From there, ascend the High Atlas mountain range and look out for the highest peak, Mount Toubkal (13,671 feet or 4,167 m).
-Stop near the top of the Tizi n'Tichka pass (7,415 feet or 2,260 m) to enjoy the views over the mountain range.
+From there, ascend the High Atlas mountain range and look out for the highest peak, Mount Toubkal (13,671 ft/ 4,167 m).
+Stop near the top of the Tizi n'Tichka pass (7,415 ft/ 2,260 m) to enjoy the views over the mountain range.

-As you descend the High Atlas, you will notice a dramatic change in the climate and landscape.
-Soon you will be a part of the noise and clamor of Marrakech.
+As you descend the High Atlas, you'll notice a dramatic change in the climate and landscape.
+Soon you'll be a part of the noise and clamor of Marrakesh.
 After a long day on the road, settle into your hotel and spend the rest of the afternoon as you like.
 In the early evening, the main square—and busiest square in all of Africa—Jemaa el-Fna, comes alive with musicians, performers, snake charmers, games, and food stalls, a catch-all of entertainment.
 If you want to enjoy the spectacle from a distance, choose one of the many cafés surrounding the square and enjoy a cup of mint tea and a meal.

-Day 7: Explore the "Red City" of Marrakech
+Day 7: Explore the "Red City" of Marrakesh

 Jemaa el-Fna Square, Marrakech, Morocco